SpaceinvaderOne/Easy_Unraid_SSHKey_Exchange/README.md

 ### 1. Set Up the Script on Unraid

-- **Copy the Script**: First, get a copy of our key exchange script.
+- **Copy the Script**: First, get a copy of the key exchange script.
 This can be done by copying the script directly from this repository.

 - **Paste into Unraid User Scripts**: Navigate to the Unraid web interface and find the User Scripts plugin.
 Create a new script and paste the copied key exchange script into it.